machinetranslate/machinetranslate.org/events/machine-translation-meetup-2.md

 The second **machine translation meetup** will take place online on 21 October, 2022.

-The topic will be ***Low resource languages***.

-It will be a panel with representatives from Meta AI, NeuralSpace, Masakhane, and LoResMT.
+A panel of guests from from Meta AI, NeuralSpace, Masakhane, and LoResMT will discuss ***machine translation for low-resource languages***.

 The machine translation meetup is organised by Machine Translate.